 They sold a basic razor that was pretty similar to any other razor on the market.
 They differentiated themselves from some of the biggest companies in the US by their funny commercials.
 Their voice was quirky and funny, and every piece of marketing they created stayed true to their brand messaging.

-(They were later bought their competitor Unilever, who toned it down.)
+(They were later bought by their competitor Unilever, who toned it down.)